Chicago Air And Water Show 2024 Featuring U.S. Navy Blue Angels

 Once the Blue Angels performance began, I shot hundreds of images.
 Knowing their show already, I was able to anticipate where the aircraft would be in relation to the building.
 This kept me from having to look around to find their F-18 Super Hornets.
 The show was great as always, and photographing these fighter aircraft from 94 floors in the air was completely unique.
 It was a view of these airplanes I had never experienced.

-Photographing airplanes from a skyscraper presents many challenges.
-First, your field of view is limited by other people and by the structure of the building.
-When a bunch of people are watching through the same windows, the space for myself and my cameras is limited.
-In 360 Chicago, I was further limited by the black steel exoskeleton that holds up the building.
-These large structural elements further limited my view.
-Second, I can’t spin around to follow the airplanes.
-At a regular air show, I can rotate 360 degrees to photograph the plane no matter where it is.
-In a building, there is no way to see more than a 180-degree view.
-That being said, photographing planes
+Photographing airplanes from a skyscraper challenges me in several ways.
+First, other people and the building’s structure limit my field of view.
+When crowds gather at the same windows, I struggle to find space for myself and my cameras.
+At 360 Chicago, the black steel exoskeleton that supports the building further restricted my view.
+These massive structural elements blocked additional sightlines.
+Second, I can’t rotate freely to follow the planes.
+At a regular air show, I can spin 360 degrees to track and photograph aircraft no matter where they fly.
+Inside a building, I’m stuck with a fixed 180-degree view at best.
+That said, photographing planes from this unique vantage point still excites me.